Spatial quasiperiodic driving of a dissipative optical lattice and origin of directed Brillouin modes in a randomly diffusing cold atom cloud: Analytical results

 Furthermore, (\ref{eq:3Dlin:a:quasi}) shows some apparent singularities in the form of coefficients with denominators proportional to $k_0-k_p$ or $k_0-2k_p$, and thus apparently problematic in the periodic limits $k_p\rightarrow k_0$ and $k_p\rightarrow 2k_0$.
-This could suggest a special sensitivity to the periodic/quasiperiodic transition, similar to that observed in the case of time quasiperiodicity \cite{cubren16,cubero2012,cubero2013,cubero2014,cubero2018,cub18}, where the large sensitivity in the system response to time quasiperiodic forces is known to yield sub-Fourier resonances.
+Importantly, this could suggest a special sensitivity to the periodic/quasiperiodic transition, similar to that observed in the case of time quasiperiodicity \cite{cubren16,cubero2012,cubero2013,cubero2014,cubero2018,cub18}, where the large sensitivity in the system response to time quasiperiodic forces is known to yield sub-Fourier resonances.
 However, our numerical results, reported in the following section, shows that this is not the case, and the transition is smooth.
-This is possible because the amplitudes of the modes involved decay to zero as (or stronger than) $k_0-k_p$ or $k_0-2k_p$, thus removing any possible singularity in the periodic cases $k_0=k_p$ or $k_0=2k_p$.

 The analytical expansions, though, still provide a useful decomposition into atomic waves of directed transport, and are used in the following sections to interpret the atomic transport provoked by the probe.